 During the peak tourist season, choosing the best restaurant can be difficult due to the overwhelming variety of choices of restaurants in Ostuni.
-Almost everything can be located at Piazza dell'Liberta, or as you go down the Cattedrale or along the tiny avenues which branch off.
+Almost everything can be located at Piazza dell'Liberta, or as you go down the Cattedrale or along the tiny avenues that branch off.

 We just barely scratched the surface; the list below is what we'll go back for!

-One of our favorite places to eat was Taverna della Gelosia, the food was outstanding and they have a full vegan menu, which got us super interested.
+One of our favorite places to eat was Taverna della Gelosia.
+The food was outstanding and they have a full vegan menu, which got us super interested.
 Every single drink was a masterpiece and the prices were perfect.